Using Google MFA (2-step Verification)

 1. You have turned Google MFA (2-step verification) on to receive notifications to your phone.

-2. You may have also configured additional options such as Google promptsthe Microsoft Authenticator app, and/or Google backup codes.
+2. You may have also configured additional options such as Google promptsthe Microsoft Authenticator app, Google backup codes, and/or Security Keys.

 Instructions